|FRANK FLETCHER'S Bio|

-He also is an active thoroughbred horse owner and breeder with Rocket Horse Racing Corp., which annually enters horses at top tracks such as Oaklawn Park, Churchill Downs, Remington Park, Arlington Park and others.
-He has placed third in Arkansas Derby and 2010 had Rocket Twenty One in the Breeder’s Cup.
+He also is an active thoroughbred horse owner and breeder with Rocket Horse Racing Corp., which annually enters horses at top tracks such as Oaklawn Park, Churchill Downs, Remington Park, Santa Anita and others.
+He has placed third in Arkansas Derby and in 2010 he had Rocket Twenty One in the Breeder’s Cup..

 If you were not directed here from our main site,